superfly/docs/laravel/advanced-guides/multiple-applications.html.md

 This command will create a `Dockerfile` and `fly.toml` file that can be further configured for your application's needs.

-Next, we cab do some light configuration and then deploy the application:
+Next, we can do some light configuration and then deploy the application:

 ```cmd
 # Add a required redis password